Business Ethics Readings

 An idiosyncratic reading list in Business Ethics…

 I made the mistake a few years ago of saying to one of my business professor colleagues that I did not think that most ethicists had much experience in business and so did not think and write about it well, and that most business writers did not seem to have much experience with ethics and so seemed simplistic in their approaches to ethics in business.
 A few months later she approached me and asked if I would like to teach a business ethics class.
 As I had spent about 15 years in business and management of one kind or another, and had done a bit of work in ethics as well, I had to accept the challenge, especially after my earlier comment.
-I have been working on it for the last seven or eight years, and enjoy the reading and work with students.
+I have been working on it for a good long time (over fifteen years), and enjoy the reading and work with students.
 Here are some works I have found helpful.
 Some are more popular, some more philosophical, but all worth a look.
 Ethics is not something we read and learn and are done with.
-It is about who and what we are and are becomming.
+It is about who and what we are and are becoming.
 Any list has to reach broadly.

 Michael Novak, Business as Calling: Work and the Examined Life.
 New York: Free Press, 1996.
 One of best by a Christian writer.
 1994 winner of the Templeton Prize for Progress in Religion for his earlier work, The Spirit of Democratic Capitalism.

 Ronald J. Sider, Rich Christians in an Age of Hunger.
-20th Anniversary Edition.
-W Publishing Group, 1997.
+Revised and Updated Edition.
+Thomas Nelson, 2015.
 An evangelical Christian interpretation of Biblical teaching on wealth and poverty.
-Read this 20th anniversary edition, especially the forward where Sider reconsiders his earlier conclusions.
+Read new edition, especially the forward where Sider reconsiders his earlier conclusions.
 Read with the following by Schneider.

 John R. Schneider, The Good of Affluence: Seeking God in a Culture of Wealth.
 Grand Rapids: Eerdmans, 2002.
 An analysis of Biblical teaching, and a challenge to Sider.